numero2/contao-brevo-member-sync/README.md

 About
 --

 Adds the possibility to synchronize the Contao members with [Brevo](https://brevo.com/).
 Therefore you have to configure the registration and personal data module.
+Or configure the Brevo fields inside the member groups.
+Then the members will be automatically synced to Brevo after a change in the backend or start a manual sync after selecting some members.
+Every sync in the backend will only use the configuration from the member groups.

 System requirements
 --